PoplarZhaoYang/Semi-supervised_Neural_Network/README.md

 * Encoder size: [1000, 800, 600, 400, 200, 10]
 * encoder_train_bn_scaling: [True, True, True, True, True, True]
 ```
+#### Training
+I use segmentation leraing rate, which is divided by 2 at 25%, divided by 10 at 50% and 75%.

 ### Run and change labelled data
 ```shell